Rasmus Lindgren: 2016 season

 In May 2016 Lindgren signed with the Allsvenskan side BK Häcken, marking his first professional club in Sweden and his return to his country in fourteen years.

 He made his debut for the club, starting the whole game and kept a clean sheet, in a 0–0 draw against Örebro in a league game.
 This was followed up by keeping another clean sheet against Helsingborg, winning 2–0.
 Since joining BK Häcken, Lindgren quickly established himself in the first team, playing in the centre–back position.
-However during a 3–2 win against Hammarby on 22 September 2016, he suffered a concussion after colliding with opposition player Pa Dibba in the 63rd minute that saw substituted.
+However, during a 3–2 win against Hammarby on 22 September 2016, he suffered a concussion after colliding with opposition player Pa Dibba in the 63rd minute that saw substituted.
 After the match, it was announced that Lindgren would be out for several weeks.
-He didn't make his return to the first team until on 16 October 2016 against Jönköpings Södra IF, starting the whole game, in a 1–1 draw.
+He made his return to the first team on 16 October 2016 against Jönköpings Södra IF, starting the whole game, in a 1–1 draw.
 At the end of the 2016 season, Lindgren went on to make fourteen appearances in all competitions.

 2017 season

 Ahead of the 2017 season, it was announced that Lindgren was appointed as new captain of BK Häcken.
 However, he suffered a broken nose during a friendly match, which saw the club lost 3–2 against Molde on 4 February 2017.
 After the match, Lindgren was taken to the hospital and made a recovery.
 He captained his first match as captain for BK Häcken, starting the whole game, in a 1–1 draw against Örebro in the group stage of Svenska Cupen.
 A week later on 12 March 2017, Lindgren scored his first goal for the club, in a 3–0 win against AIK in the quarter–finals of Svenska Cupen.
 Lindgren helped BK Häcken keep two consecutive clean sheets in the first two league matches against AIK and Djurgårdens IF.
-However during a 4–0 win against IFK Göteborg on 2 May 2017, he received a straight red card in the 45th minute.
+However, during a 4–0 win against IFK Göteborg on 2 May 2017, he received a straight red card in the 45th minute.
 After the match, it was announced that Lindgren was suspended for two matches.
-He didn't make his return to the first team until on 17 May 2017 against Halmstad and scored his second goal for the club, in a 2–1 win.
+He made his return to the first team on 17 May 2017 against Halmstad and scored his second goal for the club, in a 2–1 win.
 Since returning from suspension, Lindgren continued to regain his first team place in the centre–back position throughout the 2017 season, eventually helping BK Häcken finish fourth place in the league.
 He scored his third goal of the season, in a 9–1 win against Kvibille in the second round of the Svenska Cupen.
 Lindgren, once again, helped the club keep two consecutive clean sheets on two separate occasions; the first one occurred between 10 September 2017 and 16 September 2017 and the second one occurred between 1 October 2017 and 14 October 2017.
 At the end of the 2017 season, Lindgren went on to make thirty–one appearances and scoring three times in all competitions.